zxl1234567891111/AMImodel/README.md

 ## Repository Structure

 ├── Data preprocessing.ipynb
-│   Performs data preprocessing procedures, including data cleaning, │   feature preparation, and normalization prior to model development.
+│   Performs dataset preparation including loading the raw clinical data, │   stratified splitting of the dataset into training, validation, and test │   sets with a 6:2:2 ratio, and class imbalance handling on the training set │   using SMOTE.
+The processed datasets are saved for subsequent model │   training and evaluation.

 ├── Model Training.ipynb
 │   Implements the training and evaluation of multiple machine learning